iarna/abraxas/SEMANTICS.md

 have no mechanism to be aware of this, as such, they may receive duplicate data in the form of WORK_DATA packets.

+In Abraxas streaming mode, a disconnect triggers a WORK_FAIL.
+Retries have to be handled by the client application code.

 Unique IDs
 ----------